Ternary oxides of $\textit{s}$- and $\textit{p}$-block metals for photocatalytic solar-to-hydrogen conversion: Methods and protocols

 \subsection{Electronic-structure predictions}

-The Hubbard model is a flexible and effective framework to correct self-interaction in density-functional approximations.
+First-principles calculations were initially performed within the generalized-gradient approximation.
+These predictions were then refined by applying the Hubbard model, which is a flexible and effective framework to correct self-interaction in density-functional approximations.
 In this model, the manifold of one-electron (Kohn--Sham) eigenstates $\psi_{n\boldsymbol{k}\sigma}$ with occupancies $f_{n\boldsymbol{k}\sigma}$ is mapped onto a set of (fixed) atom-centered orbitals $\varphi^{I\ell}_{m\sigma}$ whose (variable) occupancies can be expressed as

 where $n$ and $\boldsymbol k$ are the index and wavevector of the Bloch state, $\ell$ is its angular momentum, $m$ is the orbital index (typically, the magnetic quantum number), $\sigma$ is the spin of the orbital, $I$ identifies the atomic site, $\Omega$ is the unit cell volume, and the integral spans the Brillouin zone $\mathcal B$.
 The contribution $\tilde E^{I\ell}$ from atomic site $I$ and angular momentum $\ell$ to the total energy is estimated, within the zero-configurational-width approximation~\cite{Hubbard:1963}, by counting the electrons and electron pairs at that site: